OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

     `embed-shell-cmd` is a custom directive that lets a developer insert a shell command and its corresponding console output into a doc.
 The developer must supply the shell command and optionally the directory where the command will run.
+Also, setting the `show_cmd` option to `false` will hide the shell command and show only the output resulting from it.

     .. code-block:: none